-CAADP Pillars ASWAp Focus Areas Pillar 1: Extending the area under sustainable land Sustainable agricultural land and water management management Pillar 2: Improving rural infrastructure and trade Commercial agriculture, agro-processing and related capacities for market access market development Pillar 3: Increasing food supply and reducing Food security and risk management hunger Pillar 4: Agricultural research, technological Technology generation and development dissemination and adaptation Institutions (cross cutting) Institutional strengthening and capacity building HIV prevention and AIDS impact mitigation • Gender equity and empowerment
+Table 2: ASWAp and CAADP CAADP Pillars ASWAp Focus Areas Pillar 1: Extending the area under sustainable land management Sustainable agricultural land and water management Pillar 2: Improving rural infrastructure and trade related capacities for market access Commercial agriculture, agro-processing and market development Pillar 3: Increasing food supply and reducing hunger Food security and risk management Pillar 4: Agricultural research, technological dissemination and adaptation Technology generation and development Institutions (cross cutting) Institutional strengthening and capacity building HIV prevention and AIDS impact mitigation Gender equity and empowerment sustainable water management.
+Maize takes up as much as 37 percent of proposed expenditure targeting the improvement of crops.
+However, if the remaining expenditures are distributed across all commodities, maize could account for nearly 70 percent of the total agricultural expenditures.
+The budgetary allocation to technology development and dissemination accounts for 6.2 percent of the total ASWAp budget, while only four percent is allocated to strengthening public management systems and capacity building of the private and public sectors.

-Table 2: ASWAp and CAADP

-Source: GoM, 2010
+Source: MoAFS (2010)